Who is 188E Entrepreneur Visa suitable for?

 - Have a successful record of entrepreneurial activities

-- To be considered complying entrepreneur activity, a number of criteria must be met, including there must be at least AUD200,000 in funding (for example, funding can be from Commonwealth agencies, Venture Capital Limited Partnerships, etc.)
+- For 188E Entrepreneur visa, to be considered complying entrepreneur activity, a number of criteria must be met, including there must be at least AUD200,000 in funding (for example, funding can be from Commonwealth agencies, Venture Capital Limited Partnerships, etc.)

 - The entrepreneur activity must relate to an innovative idea (an idea must lead to business development or commercialisation of a product or service in Australia)